mamaOcoder/2024candidates_project/docs/2_Graphs.md

   <b>Figure 1</b>: Senate candidates hyperlink graph (<a href="https://mamaocoder.github.io/2024candidates_project/plots/SenateGraph1.html">interactive graph</a>).
 </p>

-Compare the graph statistics of the current Senate graph, which includes the eight Presidents, with those of the Senate graph excluding the Presidents:
+Compare the graph statistics of the Senate graph, which includes the eight Presidents, with those of the Senate graph excluding the Presidents:

 | Graph statistic                         | With Presidents                    | Without presidents                 |
 |:----------------------------------------|:-----------------------------------|:-----------------------------------|